Can an Online To-Do List Really Make You Productive?

 I have a love/hate relationship with to-do lists.
-As in, I love creating them and the sense of accomplishment they can bring when a task is crossed off, however, I hate when I find myself not completing all the tasks on the list.
+I love creating them and the sense of accomplishment they can bring when a task is crossed off, however, I hate when I find myself not completing all the tasks on the list.

 With Zenkit’s list view combined with the task-list add-on, it makes a great Wunderlist alternative for Wunderlist users looking for a new app come May!